ludbek/webpreview/README.md

 </html>
 """

-# This function call won't make any external requests library calls,
+# This function call won't make any external calls,
 # only relying on the supplied content, unlike the example above
 >>> web2preview("aa.com", content=content)
 WebPreview(url="http://aa.com", title="The Dormouse's story", description="A Mad Tea-Party story")